iraadit/template_cpp/doc/ci/index.rst

 Continuous integration
 ======================

-All things possible run on GitLab CI, including some checks that aren't integrated with CMake.
-View the page of a job for details.
+These checks are currently not integrated with CMake and are instead run separately on CI.
+This may change in the future depending on demand.

 .. toctree::
-	:maxdepth: 2
 	:glob:

-	*/*
+	*